Start a Project

 Material Thickness

-Plasma cutters can cut a wide range of metal plates, including those with a thickness of up to 1.5 in (38 mm).
+Plasma cutters can cut various metal plates up to 1.5 inches (38 mm) thick.

 Low Maintenance